Skip to content

 Key concepts

 • Async processing.
-The webhook handler responds within ten seconds, so the router fires processRequest with fire-and-forget semantics after the 200 OK is queued.
-Every box downstream of ACK runs after the HTTP response is on the wire.
+The webhook handler responds within ten seconds, so the side-effecting events/* handlers fire their dispatch with fire-and-forget semantics after the 200 OK is queued.
+Every box downstream of ACK runs after the HTTP response is on the wire. (router.ts processRequest is the equivalent path for the dev-only /api/test/webhook endpoint, not production.)

 • Every orchestrator runs a queue worker. src/orchestrator/queue-worker.ts polls queue:jobs via LMOVE into a per-instance processing list (queue:processing:{instanceId}), offers the job to a locally-connected daemon, and atomically re-queues it to the head when no local daemon can take it.
 Multi-orchestrator HA: LMOVE grants exactly-once claim across instances; the offer/accept round-trip stays in-process.
 Crash recovery is handled by each orchestrator draining its own processing list at startup, plus a cross-instance reaper (src/orchestrator/valkey-cleanup.ts) draining processing lists owned by instances whose orchestrator:{id}:alive liveness key has expired.